Q: What is a chicken coop?

 In hot dry areas, sometimes coops are three-sided, with the fourth wall made of welded wire for security against predators.
 The "missing" wall provides extra ventilation and makes sure the coop doesn't get too hot inside.
 In cold areas, they can be quite small.
 A coop can be a purpose-built structure or a converted shed or building, made of wood, plastic, adobe, etc. They can be large or small.

-Small coop with attached run.
+Small coop with attached run

-Large coop and run, attached to house
+Large coop and run

 A coop can be made from brand new materials or recycled ones!